Q: If I'm racing, is a new boat faster than a old one?

 A: We also offer lessons, basic rigging manuals, and online tutorials.

 Q: What should I look for when buying a used boat.

-A: Make sure that the jib tracks are still tight, the mast and boom are not bent, and tap every square inch of the boat where there's wood core.
+A: We highly suggest sailing the boat before purchasing to make sure the centerboard goes up and down smoothly.
+Make sure that the jib tracks are still tight, the mast and boom are not bent, and tap every square inch of the boat where there's wood core.
 If it sounds hollow, don't buy that boat.
 Of course check all blocks, fittings, sails, attachments and accessories for there condition.

 A: If you're going to be racing we also suggest that you weigh the boat before purchasing it, and check to see if the shim in the centerboard is still good.